w3c/cg-charter/CGCharter.md

 Substantive contributions to specifications can only be made by Community Group Participants who have agreed to the [W3C Community Contributor License Agreement (CLA)](https://www.w3.org/community/about/process/cla/).

-Specifications created in the Community Group must use the [W3C Software and Document License](https://www.w3.org/copyright/software-license-2023/).
-All other documents should use that License where possible.
+Reports other than Specifications published by this group should use the [W3C Software and Document License](https://www.w3.org/copyright/software-license-2023/) where possible.

 {TBD: if CG doesn't use GitHub replace the remaining paragraphs in
       this section with: "All Contributions are made on the groups